Blixa Bargeld

-Blixa Bargeld (born Christian Emmerich, 12 January 1959) is a German musician who has been the lead singer of the band Einstürzende Neubauten since its formation in 1980.
-Bargeld was also a founding member of the Australian rock band Nick Cave and the Bad Seeds, serving as a member from 1983 until his departure in 2003.
+Blixa Bargeld (born 12 January 1959) is a German musician who has been the lead singer of the band Einstürzende Neubauten since its formation in 1980.
+Bargeld was also a founding member of the Australian rock band Nick Cave and the Bad Seeds, from 1983 until 2003.

 Early life

-Bargeld left school prior to completion, and is self-taught.
+Bargeld left school prior to completion and is self-taught.
 He experimented with audio equipment as a teenager, including the disassembling of tape recorders.
 The first album that he owned was by Pink Floyd, but he quickly moved on to German krautrock acts such as Kraftwerk, Neu! and Can, which he described as his biggest influences at the time.

-Bargeld is from the Tempelhof area of West Berlin and he moved out of his parents' home in the late 1970s.
+Bargeld is from the Tempelhof area of West Berlin; he moved out of his parents' home in the late 1970s.
 A 2008 documentary featured him visiting his mother and talking to her about his childhood and the relationship that he had with his parents.

+His name came from Blixa, a popular brand of felt-tip pens and Bargeld, which literally translates to "cash" and also referenced the artist Johannes Theodor Baargeld.